Choices and intervals: Convergence of the stochastic evolution

-\end{lemma} This lemma depends very weakly on the details of the interval splitting procedure outlined in~\eqref{eq:evolution}.
-The only randomness that needs to be considered are fluctuations in the times at which the points appear under the law of the Poisson process. \begin{lemma} Set $N_t$ to the number of points of $\Pi$ with first coordinate in $[0,t].$ There is a $\delta_0 > 0$ and a constant $C$ so that for every $0< \delta < \delta_0$ there is $T_{\delta}$ random so that with probability $1,$
+This lemma depends very weakly on the details of the interval splitting procedure outlined in~\eqref{eq:evolution}.
+The only randomness that needs to be considered are fluctuations in the times at which the points appear under the law of the Poisson process. \begin{lemma} Recall that $N_t$ is the number of points of $\Pi$ with first coordinate in $[0,t].$ There is a $\delta_0 > 0$ so that for every $0< \delta < \delta_0$ there exists almost surely a $T_{\delta} <\infty $ so that

 \end{lemma} \begin{proof} Set $Q(t) = e^{t}-1,$ so that $N_{Q^{-1}(t)}$ is a standard Poisson process.
 By the law of large numbers, \( N_{Q^{-1}(t)}/t \to 1 \) almost surely as $t \to \infty$.
 Then